eskay993/gamefiles/silent-hill-3/README.md

 Updated installer script for the PC-DVD version based on chrll's original script.
 In addition to installing the widescreen patch, it will also install XInput Fix (see below), Audio Enhacement Pack 2.0 from Mod DB, a No-DVD patch and it will configure controls to match PS2.
 I tried to make the script as plug and play as possible, including on Steam Deck where it wil set the correct resolution and settings.

-To run the script, click the `+` sign to add a game, then select `Install from local install script` and chose the yaml file.
+To run the script, click the `+` sign in Lutris to add a game, then select `Install from local install script` and chose the yaml file.

 Note:
 You will be prompted for the following during the install process.
 These are not included in the installer: